syncfusion/blazor-docs/src/treemap/treemap/drill-down.md

 ## On-demand data loading

-All of the child items are rendered during the normal drill-down process, and visible at the initial rendering of the TreeMap.
-But on-demand data loading, it will not render child items at initial rendering and child nodes will be rendered during the drill-down process by setting the [`DrillDownView`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DrillDownView) property to **true**.
+All the child items are rendered during the normal drill-down process, and visible at the initial rendering of the TreeMap.
+But on-demand data loading, it will not render child items at initial rendering, and child nodes will be rendered during the drill-down process by setting the [`DrillDownView`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DrillDownView) property to **true**.

 The on-demand loading concepts are shown in the following code example.